Low winter sun, vanity mirrors & fish bowls - a real fire risk

 Posted on: 28 October 2015

-As we’re approaching winter, we want to make our customers aware of the very real risk of house fires caused by the rays of the low winter sun.
+During winter, we want to make our customers aware of the very real risk of house fires caused by the rays of the low winter sun.

 As a household insurance provider, we’ve dealt with a number of claims caused by the sun’s rays which have had devastating effects for our customers and their families.
 The sun can shine through a home’s windows and become focused on a very small area by glass objects such as crystal ornaments, vases, mirrors, and even fish bowls and jam jars.
 When the sunlight is concentrated on a small area, this can cause material furnishings to catch fire.